 - You don’t need to learn a complicated program.

 - You don’t need to call in an expert.

 If you can use basic computer software like Microsoft Word or you can handle email, then you can use WordPress.
 And if you’re going to be a WordPress admin, ease of use matters.
 A lot.

-- It’s easy to edit old content.
+It’s easy to edit old content.
 The WordPress Dashboard makes it easy to manage content.
-Quickly and easily made edits and update content from posts or pages.
+Quickly and easily make edits and update content from posts or pages.

 That’s the way building and running a website should be.
 Easy.
 WordPress means the days of hiring a techie to make basic changes to your site are gone.
 You can update your site all by yourself.
 You can make changes right now.
 No more waiting.